npgsql/npgsql/doc/ddex.md

 ## Development

-Development on the extension is currently possible only on Visual Studio 2017.
+Development on the VSIX is currently possible only on Visual Studio 2017.
 Be sure to install the "Visual Studio extension development" workload.